wilbowma/llm-lang/README.md

 I haven't thought about getting back more than text output, or configuring initial prompts, or streaming, or AICI, or pretty much anything.
 I probably won't make much more progress on this without a collaborator or a fit of inspiration.

+## Ideas:
+- Add implicit `prompt!`s, probably at the end of a module?
+- Add implicit print of state of reply port?